+Ranging from landmark carbon taxes to the Green New Deal, climate change has gotten caught up in the corrosive partisanship of US politics.
 Republicans, following President Trump’s lead, are avoiding the subject of climate change.
-The number of mentions of “climate change” among the GOP have hit a 5-year-low, in press releases, floor statements and online.
+The number of mentions of “climate change” among the GOP has hit a 5-year-low, in press releases, floor statements, and online.

-As the Trump Administration’s dismissal of recent climate reports – including its own national assessment – moves the party further away from scientific consensus, Democrats have seized the opportunity to defend the conclusions of the nations’ top scientists.
+As the Trump Administration’s dismissal of recent climate reports – including its own national assessment – moves the party further away from the scientific consensus, Democrats have seized the opportunity to defend the conclusions of the nation’s top scientists.

 The most politically feasible climate change proposals may be those that “address the problem in a more piecemeal and thus less visible fashion,” argues Prof. Patrick J. Egan of New York University, a specialist in political science and public opinion.